singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 {% include lazyload.html image_src="https://i.ibb.co/YPMYNXV/Screenshot-2020-05-11-at-11-48-50-PM.png" image_alt="KNN using minkowski" image_title="KNN using minkowski" %}

-You can use any method from the list by passing `metric` parameter to the KNN object.
+You can use any distance method from the list by passing `metric` parameter to the KNN object.
 Here is an answer on [Stack Overflow which will help](https://stackoverflow.com/questions/21052509/sklearn-knn-usage-with-a-user-defined-metric).
 You can even use some random distance metric.

 Also [read this answer as well](https://stackoverflow.com/questions/34408027/how-to-allow-sklearn-k-nearest-neighbors-to-take-custom-distance-metric) if you want to use your own method for distance calculation.

+Using different distance metric can have a different outcome on the performance of your model.

 ## The process of KNN with Example